May 02, 2024

 As much as I enjoy Kyle Hotz's work on this series, seeing Buckingham and Sutherland come back for one last issue is so, so welcome.
 This was the visual style that defined the book's first arc, and though it's not quite Chris Bachalo it's awfully damn close.
 So close, in fact, that having Buckingham continue the art chores with issue # 6 onward would have been as visually consistent and tone appropriate as the creative team could have got.
 From what I understand, Buckingham was offered the full art chores on the series following that first arc and he turned it down, presumably to go work with Bachalo on Generation X, so it's probably a lucky break that he was able to come back for even this issue.

-The plot itself is a little too stock to make this one stand out, even with sharp scripting and really nice artwork.
-It's worth reading, of course, to keep up with the title's ongoing plot threads, but it's not a stand out of the series.
+The plot itself is a little too stock to make this one special, even with sharp scripting and really nice artwork.
+It's worth reading, of course, to keep up with the title's ongoing plot threads, but it's not a standout of the series.

 No comments: